 Concordia has lounges for reading, socializing or throwing a private dinner party or gathering.
 Our Lifestyles Director conducts many classes, activities and special interest groups which you may wish to join.
 In addition, your own group is welcome to meet at Concordia in any of the available common areas.

-Concordia has partnered with Mercy Hospital to staff an on-site wellness clinic with medical director, lab services, visiting physicians and pharmacy services.
+Concordia has an on-site wellness clinic with medical director, lab services, visiting physicians and pharmacy services.
 If you have a minor illness, such as the flu, you can remain in your apartment or patio home.
 Tray service is available from one of our dining venues so that you can dine in your home.
 If a temporary stay or permanent transfer is needed in the Health Center for a more serious illness or recovery from surgery, you are guaranteed priority access to our on-site nursing and rehabilitation center.

 You can purchase additional meals for yourself or guests in the dining room.